varigence/docs/bimlflex/getting-started/_incl-header-samples.md

 In the [BimlFlex App](xref:metadata-editors-overview), use the **Load Sample Metadata** button in the **Getting Started** pane on the [Dashboard](xref:bimlflex-dashboard) to load sample metadata to the current active **Customer**.

 ![Import Sample Metadata](images/bimflex-dashboard-import-samples.png "Import Sample Metadata")

+> [!TIP]
+> The Varigence YouTube channel contains various introduction videos about using BimlFlex and BimlStudio.
+[This video](https://www.youtube.com/watch?v=2rL853XpST4?rel=0&autoplay=0) provides an overview of how to load sample metadata into BimlFlex.